CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

 ### `revert_new_option`
 !!! description "`PegKeeper.revert_new_options():`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `admin` of the contract.

     Function to revert admin or receiver changes.
 Calling this function sets the admin and receiver deadline back to 0 and emits ApplyNewAdmin and ApplyNewReceiver events to revert the changes.

     Emits: `ApplyNewAdmin` and `ApplyNewReceiver`

-    !!!note
-        This function is only callable by the admin of the contract.

     ??? quote "Source code"

-        ```python hl_lines="1 4 8 18 19"
+        ```python
         event ApplyNewReceiver:
             receiver: address